Frequently Asked Questions

 I’ve added some new exercises I want to use.
 How do I know if an exercise is classified as Basic or Additional?

 Did you read the Help section on the Exercises page?
 Do that.
-A quick shortcut you can use is this: if the exercise is mechanically similar to its competition variation AND so is the weight you use, then it’s a Basic Exercise.
+A quick shortcut you can use is this: if the exercise is mechanically similar to its competition form AND so is the weight on the bar, then it’s a Basic Exercise.
 For example, Bench Press with a 2-second pause — that’s essentially the same mechanics with only a 5-10% weight difference on the bar.
 Anything else not satisfying similarity in mechanics and weight is an Additional Exercise.
+Therefore, an Overhead Press is a shoulder exercise, not a bench press variation.

 What does “High/Low x (Quality + Calories)” mean in the pre-workout question about nutrition?